typelevel/cats/docs/src/main/tut/kleisli.md

 ---
 # Kleisli
 Kleisli is a data type that will come in handy often, especially if you are working with monadic functions.
+Monadic functions are functions that return a monadic value - for instance, a function may return an `Option[Int]` or an `Xor[String, List[Double]]`.

+How then do we compose these functions together nicely?
+We cannot use the usual `compose` or `andThen` methods without having functions take an `Option` or `Xor` as a parameter, which can be strange and unwieldy.

+We may also have several functions which depend on some environment and want a nice way to compose these functions to ensure they all receive the same environment.
+Or perhaps we have functions which depend on their own "local" configuration and all the configurations together make up a "global" application configuration.
+How do we have these functions play nice with each other despite each only knowing about their own local requirements?

+These situations are where `Kleisli` is immensely helpful.

 ## Functions
 One of the most useful properties of functions is that they **compose**.
 That is, given a function